jkclark/Vim-Config/README.md

-# Vim Setup
+# Vim Config
-A script to set up my Vim environment, along with necessary files
+A script to configure my Vim environment, along with necessary files

 ## install.sh
 Even with comments, sometimes it's hard to understand what's going on in bash